olesk75/AnimatedGIF/README.md

 If you test this with Python2, let me know if it works ;)

-==Known issues
+##Known issues

-If you get the "RuntimeError: main thread is not in main loop" error, you're experiencing a [known problem with Tkinter] (http://stackoverflow.com/questions/14694408/runtimeerror-main-thread-is-not-in-main-loop).
+If you get the `"RuntimeError: main thread is not in main loop"` error, you're experiencing a [known problem with Tkinter] (http://stackoverflow.com/questions/14694408/runtimeerror-main-thread-is-not-in-main-loop).
 Unfortunately, Tkinter is not really thread safe.
 You can replace Tkinter with [mtTkinter](http://tkinter.unpythonic.net/wiki/mtTkinter), but in my experience, whether or not this becomes a problem waries from case to case.
 It seems that if your gif animation thread makes the main Tkinter thread time out, this error occurs.

-==Future work
+##Future work

 Obviously, the Tkinter error is a big issue in many cases, so an alternative implementation is needed.
 Suggestions are welcome.